AlexCanCode/Player-Stats/README.md

 ## Features

-- Toggle to only run on NBA related sites (deteremined by the prescence of "NBA" in the URL)
+- Toggle to only run on NBA related sites (determined by the presence of "NBA" in the URL)
-- Toggle to serach by nicknames (e.g. "Shaquille O'neal" and "Shaq" both acceptable names)
+- Toggle to search by nicknames (e.g. "Shaquille O'Neal" and "Shaq" would both be acceptable names)
 - Expandable box to show more advanced stats

 ## Tests